Table of Contents

 Edge Length – Determines the quality of the displacement.
 Each triangle of the original mesh is subdivided into a number of subtriangles.
 More subtriangles mean more detail in the displacement, slower rendering times and more RAM usage.
 Less subtriangles mean less detail, faster rendering and less RAM.
 The meaning of Edge length depends on the View dependent parameter.
 The slider's minimum range is set to 0.4.
 Using lower values is still possible by manually typing them in the input box but it may cause significant render delay.

 Max Subdivs – Controls the maximum sub-triangles generated from any triangle of the original mesh when the displacement type is Subdivision.
 The value is in fact the square root of the maximum number of subtriangles.
-For example, a value of 256 means that at most 256 x 256 = 65536 subtriangles are generated for any given original triangle.
+For example, a value of 256 means that at most 256 x 256 = 65536 subtriangles will be generated for any given original triangle.
 It is not a good idea to keep this value very high.
-If you need to use higher values, it is better to tessellate the original mesh itself into smaller triangles instead.
+If you need to use higher values, it will be better to tessellate the original mesh itself into smaller triangles instead.
 The actual subdivisions for a triangle are rounded up to the nearest power of two (this makes it easier to avoid gaps because of different tessellation on neighboring triangles).

 Level Height – Value below which the geometry is clipped.